-The work will be conducted in multiple phases in order to prioritize the efforts will keeping the WTP in operation.
+The work will be conducted in multiple phases in order to prioritize the efforts and keep the WTP in operation.

-New Filters - The current filters are arranged in a configuration that prevents adequate cleaning.
-The new filters planned for the WTP will provide deeper beds for superior filtration, improved backwashing and better cleaning of the filter media for an overall quality of treated water.
+New Filters - The current filters were constructed with the original WTP in the early 1980s.
+The new filters planned for the WTP will provide deeper beds for superior filtration, improved backwashing and better cleaning of the filter media for an overall higher quality of treated water.

-New Generator - A new generator for providing back-up power during an electrical outage will provide an increase to the reliability of the WTP.
+New Generator - A new generator for providing back-up power during an electrical outage will improve the reliability of the WTP.

 Chlorine System Replacement - Similar to lime, the chlorine system is aging and deteriorating.
 WTP staff currently rely on outdated instruments for measurement and control.
-The chlorine system replacement will include a new chlorine scrubber, cylinder regulators, chlorine feeders and fine-turned measurements and controls.
+The chlorine system replacement will include new cylinder regulators, chlorine feeders and fine-turned measurements and controls.

 Miscellaneous - Additional improvements are being made to various chemical feed system and processes.

 7.17.17 | SUA-17-22 | Amendment to Professional Services Agreement

 7.23.18 I CC-18-90 I Authorization to apply for an Oklahoma Department of Emergency Management (OEM) grant

 9.10.18 | SUA-18-34 | Request for Additional Expenditures and to Execute Contract Amendments to the Professional Services Agreement